Is weed legal in North Carolina?

 No. Both medical and adult-use marijuana are illegal in the state.
 CBD extract with less than 0.9% THC and at least 5% CBD by weight is allowed for patients with intractable epilepsy.
 It's only legal to possess it in the state; patients and caregivers must obtain it outside state lines.

 A first offense of possession of 0.5 ounce of cannabis or less or 0.2 ounce of hash or less is a Class C misdemeanor, which is punishable by a maximum fine of $200.
 Larger amounts and subsequent offenses may carry more severe penalties.

 Gov. Pat McCrory signed HB 1220, the Epilepsy Alternative Treatment Act, into law in 2014.
 HB 1220 granted access to low-THC hemp extract to patients diagnosed with intractable epilepsy.

 In July 2015, HB 1220 was amended by HB 766, which increased the allowed amount of THC from 0.3% to 0.9% and decreased the required CBD amount from 10% to 5%.
 It also expanded the number of qualified physicians, increased the number of certified hospitals, and removed the requirement that patients be children.

-Where is it Safe to Purchase?
+Where is it safe to purchase weed in North Carolina?

-Where is it Safe to Consume?
+Where is it safe to consume cannabis?

 North Carolina has not placed limits or restrictions on patient consumption.